What do the Council of Management do?

-Garvald Glenesk Council of Management are the people who serve on the governing body of Garvald Glenesk Limited.
+They are the people who serve on the governing body of Garvald Glenesk Limited.
 The Garvald Glenesk Council of Management are responsible for the general control and management of the administration of the charity.

-Garvald Glenesk Council of Management have the ultimate responsibility for directing the affairs of the charity, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of the people for which it has been set up.
+They have the ultimate responsibility for directing the affairs of the charity, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for the benefit of the people for which it has been set up.

-Jane has been a member of the Garvald Glenesk Council of Management since December 1999, and was already familiar with Glenesk and many of the residents, having worked with them as a learning disability nurse at Gogarburn Hospital, and having supported some of them through the move to their new home.
+Jane Campbell, Chair, a member since December 1999, was already familiar with Glenesk and many of the residents, having worked with them as a learning disability nurse at Gogarburn Hospital, and having supported them through the move to their new home.
 She continued working for the NHS Learning Disability Service until retiring in 2011.
-Jane feels she has learned a great deal from being involved in the running of a small charitable organisation, but the most important thing for her has been Garvald Glenesk established as a real home for the residents.
+She feels she has learnt a great deal from being involved in the running of a small charitable organisation, but the most important thing for her has been seeing Garvald Glenesk established as a real home for the residents.

-Angela joined the Garvald Glenesk Council of Management in March 2010 and has twenty years experience in industry and commerce, as well as an honours degree in business.
-She joined the Council of Management to “give something back”.
-Angela describes her role within the Council of Management as extremely fulfilling and says it gives her the chance to “make a difference in peoples’ lives.”
-Her main area of expertise is in advising in the areas of business and finance.
+Angela Kirkwood, Company Secretary, joined in March 2010 and has twenty years of experience in industry and commerce, as well as an honours degree in business.
+She joined to “give something back”.
+Angela describes her role as extremely fulfilling and says it gives her the chance to “make a difference in peoples’ lives.”
+Her main area of expertise is in the areas of business and finance.